luxfi/docs/docs/nodes/run/node-manually.md

 ## Run an Lux Node from Source

-The following steps walk through downloading the LuxGo source code and locally building the binary program.
+The following steps walk through downloading the Luxd source code and locally building the binary program.

 ### Install Dependencies